Lebanon

 The stamp shows

-detail in the caudal fin is remarkable; notice too the fine detail to
+The detail in the caudal fin is remarkable; notice to the fine detail to

-the vertebral column.
-There are several partial shrimp of the genus
+There are several partial shrimps of the genus

 FDC |